Statistical Advantages of Oblique Randomized Decision Trees and Forests: Regression Setting and Random Tessellation Forests

-Our first two main results provide upper bounds on the quadratic risk for a general random tessellation forest estimator of a ridge function.
+Our first main result provides an upper bound on the quadratic risk for a general random tessellation forest estimator of a ridge function.
 In the following, we will denote the diameter of a convex body $K$ in $\RR^d$ by $\mathrm{D}(K)$, and for a linear subspace $S$ in $\RR^d$ we will denote by $P_SK$ the orthogonal projection of $K$ onto $S$ and $P_{S^{\perp}}K$ the orthogonal projection of $K$ onto the orthogonal subspace $S^{\perp}$ to $S$.
+Throughout, the expectation in the risk is taken with respect to the dataset $\mathcal{D}_n$, $X$, and the random tessellations.
+The notation $a \vee b$ denotes the maximum of $a$ and $b$ and $a \wedge b$ denotes the minimum of $a$ and $b$.